 The Victoria Disability Resource Centre (VDRC) is proud to offer a number of services so people, regardless of their disability, are empowered and enabled to define their own goals, find peer support, and develop empowerment skills.

 Learn more about how the Information and Referral (I&R) program can provide you with information and answer any questions or concerns you may have about disability-related supports and programs on this page.

-You can get a parking permit by visiting the Victoria Disability Resource Centre, by phone, fax, or by email.
+You can get a parking permit by phone, mail, fax, or by email.